Omaha System Board of Directors

 mons0122@umn.edu

 Karen is a Professor Emeritus at the University of Minnesota School of Nursing.
-She founded and directed the Omaha System Partnership within the University of Minnesota Center for Nursing Informatics.
-This practice-based research network employs standardized data to inform health care quality questions.
-Karen’s cutting-edge research employs diverse methods including visualization, theory-based analysis, data mining and longitudinal analysis with the goals of improving practice quality and population health.
+She founded and directed the Omaha System Partnership within the University of Minnesota Center for Nursing Informatics, a research network that employs standardized data to inform health care quality questions.
+Karen’s cutting-edge research employs diverse methods including visualization, theory-based analysis, data mining and longitudinal analysis.

 Beginning in 1998, Karen led the implementation of automated Omaha System-based software at Washington County Department of Public Health and Environment, Stillwater, MN.
-Karen is the author of numerous scientific publications related to the Omaha System, and guest co-editor of two journal issues.
-She has mentored numerous students and faculty, and has presented many times nationally and globally.
+Karen is the author of many scientific publications related to the Omaha System, guest co-editor of two journal issues including the November, 2023 issue of JAMIA, and a co-author of Chapter 5 for the next Omaha System book.
+Karen mentored numerous students and faculty, and presented frequently nationally and globally.
+She is a Fellow in the American Academy of Nursing.
 Karen has been a member of the Omaha System Board of Directors since 2001; is a contributor to the Omaha System Website; and has been a co-chair of Omaha System International Conferences since 2005.
 Recognition for her work with the Omaha System Users Group received the American Public Health Association (APHA) Public Health Nursing (PHN) Section's Nursing Creative Achievement Award (2008), and she also received the Lillian Wald Service Award (2016).
 Karen received the first Omaha System Excellence in Education Award (2011), and the Excellence in Research award (2019).
 She received the AMIA Virginia K. Saba Informatics Award (2021).

 Jeanette M. Olsen, RN, PhD, CNE